+The temporal development of the electronic excitation energy for near and above threshold fluences is also shown in Fig.\ref{fig:Fig5bb} (a-c).
+For laser fluences slightly above threshold, the laser energy irreversibly transferred to electrons increases in small incremental steps over the full length of the driving pulse.
+The energy deposition rate increases rapidly with the increased fluence: much larger portions of energy are transferred to electrons over few half-cycles prior to the pulse peak, whence a highly absorbing state of silicon is created for near infrared laser wavelengths, with deposited energies exceeding the thermal melting threshold by an order of magnitude.

-The carrier density and absorbed energy depend sensitively on the laser polarization direction as shown in Fig.\ref{fig:Fig3} (a)-(e).
-The energy fluence threshold is lower for a laser pulse linearly polarized along the [111] direction as compared to the [001] direction because in the latter case the laser is aligned with Si-Si bonds, which increases the probability for photoionization.
-Fig.\ref{fig:Fig3} (a-e) demonstrate this laser polarization dependent modification of the energy fluence threshold.
+The carrier density and absorbed energy depend also sensitively on the laser polarization direction, cf. Fig.\ref{fig:Fig3} (a-e).
+The breakdown threshold is lower for a laser pulse linearly polarized along the [111] direction as compared to the [001] direction because in the latter case the laser is aligned with Si-Si bonds, which increases the probability for photoionization.